aghagol/RoboND-Rover-Project/writeup_template.md

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.

-You're reading it!

-### Notebook Analysis
-#### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
-Add/modify functions to allow for color selection of obstacles and rock samples.
-Here is an example of how to include an image in your writeup.

-![alt text][image1]

-#### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
-Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
-And another!

-![alt text][image2]
 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.